 I know him from Adventures in Babysitting, and Bicentennial Man, and Little Manhattan, and Studio 60 on the Sunset Strip, and The Good Guys, and The Cabin in the Woods, an episode of Brooklyn Nine-Nine, and I watched at least one ep of Trophy Wife.

-I know him from Willy Wonka & the Chocolate Factory and Young Frankenstein, and I think that's about it.
-I should probably see more of his work, I guess.
+I know him from Willy Wonka & the Chocolate Factory; and Young Frankenstein; and Blazing Saddles.
+And I think that's about it, but I should probably see more of his work.

 There were the Die Hard movies; and Moonlighting; and The Bonfire of the Vanities; and Hudson Hawk; and Pulp Fiction; and 12 Monkeys; and The Fifth Element; and The Sixth Sense; and Unbreakable; and Sin City; and Grindhouse; and Moonrise Kingdom; and RED; and small roles in Nancy Drew; and The Expendables; and Charlie's Angels: Full Throttle; and voice work in the Look Who's Talking movies; and... maybe some other stuff.